Yreka, California: Lynchings

 There have been two documented lynchings in Yreka.
 The first took place on August 26, 1895, when four men—William Null, Garland Stemler, Luis Moreno, and Lawrence Johnson—awaiting trial for various charges of murder and robbery, were simultaneously hanged by a lynch mob from a railroad tie suspended from two adjacent trees.

 The second lynching occurred on July 28, 1935.
 Clyde Johnson and Robert Miller Barr robbed a local business and its patrons in Castella, California.
 They then stole a car from a patron and drove north to Dunsmuir, California, where they planned to abandon the car and make a getaway by train.
 Soon after they abandoned the car north of Dunsmuir, they were stopped by California Highway Patrolman George "Molly" Malone and Dunsmuir honorary Chief of Police, 38-year-old Frank R. "Jack" Daw.
 Johnson pulled out a Luger pistol and wounded both policemen.
 Malone recovered, but Daw died the next day.
 Johnson was caught a few hours later by a dragnet and taken into custody.
-Barr, who was holding the $35 that they got from the robbery, panicked during the shootout and ran off into the woods, then escaped on a freight train.
+Barr, who was holding the $35 that they obtained from the robbery, panicked during the shootout and ran off into the woods, then escaped on a freight train.
 Daw was a beloved figure in Dunsmuir.
 His title of Chief of Police was given to him because of his cool head and experience as a World War I veteran.
 The night of Daw's funeral a dozen cars from Dunsmuir, carrying approximately 50 masked men, drove north to Yreka to lynch Johnson.
 On August 3, 1935, at 1:30 a.m., the vigilante mob reached the Yreka jail and lightly knocked on the door.
 Deputy Marin Lange, the only guard on duty at the jail, opened the door slightly and was quickly overtaken.
 He was driven nine miles east of Yreka where he was released, barefoot.
 The mob searched the jail, found Johnson, drove him away in one of the cars and hanged him from a pine tree.
 Barr was arrested over a year later, on September 4, 1936, in Los Angeles on a burglary charge.
-During his time on the run, he got a part as an extra in the Nelson Eddy/Jeanette MacDonald film Rose Marie, scenes of which were filmed near Lake Tahoe.
+During his time on the run, he secured a part as an extra in the Nelson Eddy/Jeanette MacDonald film Rose Marie, scenes of which were filmed near Lake Tahoe.
 He is credited in the film under his real name.